 The underfed toddler becomes fixated on food and will overeat when they can.
 They’ll be used to leaving the meal not satisfied, not knowing when they’ll have access to enough food and will overeat.

-Restricting the type of food toddlers eat
+Restricting the type of food your child eats

 There are 2 types of restriction and one of them is actually OK: